 Facilities: Undercover area with sink and tables, toilet

-Neighbour limestone cliffs and inviting blue waters at this popular Dongara campsite, located just 37km south of the town along Indian Ocean Drive.
+Neighbour limestone cliffs and inviting blue waters at this popular campsite, located just 37km south of the town along Indian Ocean Drive.

 Cliff Head is separated into three camping areas so you can take your pick of scenery: Cliff Head North, Cliff Head Central, and Cliff Head South, the smallest out of the three.
 Besides swimming and fishing, you can also take to the slopes and go sandboarding for something different.